eksctl-io/eksctl/README.md

 - default EKS AMI
 - `us-west-2` region
 - dedicated VPC (check your quotas)
+- using static AMI resolver

 Once you have created a cluster, you will find that cluster credentials were added in `~/.kube/config`.
-If you have `kubectl` v1.10.x as well as `heptio-authenticator-aws` commands in your PATH, you should be able to use `kubectl`.
+If you have `kubectl` v1.10.x as well as `aws-iam-authenticator` commands in your PATH, you should be able to use `kubectl`.
 You will need to make sure to use the same AWS API credentials for this also.
 Check [EKS docs][ekskubectl] for instructions.
 If you installed `eksctl` via Homebrew, you should have all of these dependencies installed already.

 [ekskubectl]: https://docs.aws.amazon.com/eks/latest/userguide/configure-kubectl.html